5 Best Wineries in the Douro Valley + How to Visit Them

 However, once you pass through the gates and head across the courtyard to the viewing platform, you’ll be treated with the most incredible views as the vineyards slope out before you down to the river.

-Savour the scenery and then head inside to join a personal tour at this 4th generation family farm.
+Savour the scenery and then head inside to join a personal vineyard tour at this 4th generation family-owned estate.

 I enjoyed an amazing tour by one of the current owners (a granddaughter of the founder) and the fascinating, century-old process of port and wine making here is brought to life by her fluent English and magical tour through the cellars and rooms of this top Douro winery.